-Homes in the German Colony and neighborhoods surrounding were used to house new immigrants.
-Since the end of the 20th century, the neighborhood has undergone a process of gentrification.
-Efforts are being made to restore old landmark buildings and incorporate some of their architectural features, such as arched windows and tiled roofs, in new construction.
-Numerous cafes, bars, restaurants, and boutiques have opened in the neighborhood, and many affluent families have moved there, pushing up the price of real estate.
-The German Colony has a large English-speaking population, with the English-speaking community comprising both families and singles, permanent immigrants and visitors.
+From the end of the 20th century, the neighborhood has undergone a process of gentrification.
+Numerous cafes, bars, restaurants, and boutiques have opened in the neighborhood, and many affluent families have moved there, affecting the prices of real estate.
+The German Colony has a large English-speaking population, with the English-speaking community comprising both families and singles, permanent immigrants, and visitors.
 In more recent years there is a growing French population as well.
 The neighborhood is home to the Smadar Theater, Jerusalem’s arthouse cinema and a perennial gathering place for the aristate.

 The colorful history of the German Colony is illustrated by the mix of architectural styles found within a relatively small area.
 One finds Swabian-German style homes, examples of late provincial Ottoman architecture and British Art Deco from the Mandatory period, within close proximity.
 An example of British architecture is the Scottish Hospice and St. Andrew’s Church, built in 1927, decorated with local Armenian tilework.
 Some of the Templar homes have biblical inscriptions in German on their lintels, in Fraktur calligraphy script.